liuqidong07/LLM4CDSR-pytorch/README.md

-# LLM4CDSR: Large Language Models Can Be a Good Bridge for Cross-domain Sequential Recommendation
+# Bridge the Domains: Large Language Models Enhanced Cross-domain Sequential Recommendation

-This is the implementation of the paper "LLM4CDSR: Large Language Models Can Be a Good Bridge for Cross-domain Sequential Recommendation".
+This is the implementation of the SIGIR'25 paper "Bridge the Domains: Large Language Models Enhanced Cross-domain Sequential Recommendation".

 ## Configure the environment